material-motion/material-motion/specifications/actors.md

 # Actors

-**Initialization**: Runtimes create Actors.
+**Initialization**: Runtimes create Actors when a transaction is committed.
 The Runtime provides the target to the Actor during initialization.

 **Optional methods**: Every method described below should be **optional** for the Actor.